KlausGoetzen/hfsdoc/doc/Demos.md

 ## List Veto Selection
 [Back to TOC](#table-of-contents)

 As described in the section [Configuration Setup - REC - Selection](ConfigurationSetup.md#selection) it is possible to apply so-called list veto selection.
 This means, that particles appearing as in a certain list are rejected from another list.
-A classical example is a `pi0` veto for the reconstruction of the decay `eta -> gamma gamma`.
+A classical example is a pi0 veto for the reconstruction of the decay eta -> gamma gamma.
 The following file shows an example.
 ```
 01: # ===== Overall options =====
-02: OPT  ;;  nmc=1 : rndseed=123 : verbose=1 : hconf=350,3 : legtxt=0.05
+02: OPT  ;;  nmc=1 : rndseed=123 : verbose=1 : hconf=350,4 : legtxt=0.05
 03:
 04: # ===== Generators =====
 05: GEN  ;;  phsp : ecm=4.6, 0.00965 : reaction=anti-p-,p+ : fixtarget